rohit07cf/rohit07cf/README.md

 - &nbsp;Currently working at Infosys Limited as a Senior Analyst - Data Science.
+- &nbsp;Master's in Data Science from New Jersey Institute of Technology.

 - &nbsp;5+ years of experience building AI-powered products at various analytics firms in an agile setting for varying industries.